-Today, I’m sharing a simple version of STEM activities for the youngest members of your household.
+Today, I’m sharing a simple version of spring STEM activities for the youngest members of your household.
 This flower dissection lesson plan is perfect for preschoolers and kindergarteners.

 The best part?

 It only requires flowers (and a magnifying glass, if you happen to have one handy!), so it qualifies as a no-prep STEM activity.
 It’s the perfect addition to your spring STEM activities!

 This simple science activity encourages scientific exploration during flower dissection.
 This activity can be done with all ages, but preschoolers and kindergarten kids will have the most fun with this science activity.

 Try this in a science center, or set it up for one of your spring science lessons.

 There are a lot of flowers to dissect, but the best flowers to dissect are flowers that have distinct parts and that are not poisonous!

 Any flower with distinct petals, leaves, stems, and other parts of the flower are useful for dissecting.

 We dissected an oleander flower in this activity, but you can also try dissecting a rose, a tulip, a buttercup, a dahlia, a daisy, a hyacinth, or any other type of flower you can get your hands on.

 The American Museum of Natural History has a detailed diagram of the parts of a flower.
 Take a look at this diagram before dissecting your flower and compare the parts of your flower with their diagram.